Alternate Title: Free Biz Idea – TFB Vacations

 [A]yahuasca has been turned into an industry when this was not an industry and there are still many people who preserve it as Part of their Culture and spiritual Legacy of their ancestors.
 So if [something] becomes an industry [it’s] because there is a market and customers, Most of these customers are just people like u, That are just looking to have more fun and new experiences without trying first To understand what is originally behind and being respectful with that … [A]yahuasca is Part of the Culture of some tribes.
 I am sorry so many people just know it as a drug and in a Part is the fault of some who commercialized it just to get money.

-I have to disagree that people know ayahuasca as a drug and people are marketing it that way.
-I’ve been telling people for years that there should be a service in Lima.
-But there isn’t, and everybody markets ayahuasca as a religious ceremony that has to be done in the jungle.
+I agree that it is an industry, but I disagree that people know ayahuasca as a drug to have fun with and people are marketing it that way.
+Everybody sells ayahuasca as a religious ceremony that has to be done in the jungle.

-Can you spot the Indian?
-I guarantee he didn’t wear those clothes on the bus ride in from Loreto or wherever he’s from.
-I wouldn’t be surprised if he isn’t even from the jungle.
-He grew up in Comas and bought the get-up at the artesanal market in San Miguel, and he just puts it on for the show.
+I guarantee that Indian didn’t wear those clothes on the bus from Loreto.
+He’s probably from the outskirts of Lima.
+He grew up in Comas and bought the get-up at the artesanal market in San Miguel.
+He only wears it for the show.

 TFB Vacations

-Are you looking to trip balls harder than you ever have before?
-Ayahuasca is the strongest shit out there, it contains DMT.
-And it’s natural, so you can feel good about that.
-The best part – it’s not even illegal in Peru!
+Are you looking to trip balls harder than ever before?
+With DMT, ayahuasca is the strongest shit out there.
+And it’s natural, so you can feel like you’re not doing hard drugs.
+It’s not even illegal!

 You may have heard that ayahuasca is taken in a spiritual ceremony, or that it has therapeutic benefits for victims of PTSD and addiction.
 But what if there’s nothing wrong with you?
 You weren’t traumatized in war and you’re not a smack addict.
-Hell, you had good parents and have an OK job.
-You don’t smoke.
+Hell, you had good parents and make decent money.
 You just want to trip on ayahuasca in Peru because it sounds fun.

 If that sounds like you, then TFB Vacations is for you.
 We’re located in Lurin, just outside Lima.
-We’ll pick you up at the airport and whisk you off to our country house.
+We’ll pick you up at the airport and whisk you off to our house by the beach.
 There is no set time, no “ceremony” for our ayahuasca.
 You can order it up like you’re at the bar.
-Right off the plane if you want.
+Hell, we’ll bring it to the airport if you want to get started right out the gate.
 We also have San Pedro, which is also natural and legal but not so intense, in case you want to work your way up to the Aya.

 Want to burn one to take the edge off while you wait for the ayahuasca to kick in?
 No sweat.
-We don’t sell marijuana per se, but trust me when I’ll say you’ll find some here at TFB.
-You can smoke your joint outside in our big-ass yard and garden.
+Score a pre-roll from the bartender on the low, and smoke it outside in our tropical garden.

 Once you start tripping you’ll want to check out our rumpus room.
 It has big soft couches along with super-soft sheets, blankets and pillows to lounge around on while admiring our kick-ass art portfolio of knockoff paintings and Panamerican kitsch.
 There is a Super Nintendo and an old-school Nintendo for one of the big screens, and the other TV plays an Adult Swim loop.

-Borrow our paintbrushes and smocks when you buy paints and paper, or even canvas if you think you’re going to take your creation home.
-And there are colored pencils and markers for those more realistic about their artistic abilities.
+Use our paintbrushes and smocks when you buy paints and paper, or even canvas if you think you’re going to take your creation home.
+There are colored pencils and markers for those more realistic about their artistic inabilities.

 Got dry mouth?
 Hit up the bar for a water or fresh-blended smoothie made with Peruvian fruits.
 Try a lucuma-milk smoothie or a mango-maracuya.
 It’s not how I get down when I’m tripping, but we can make you a pisco sour too.
 Want a short one that’s not too strong?
 We have a lovely aguardiente from Colombia.
 Whatever you can handle.
 Hell, you can just re-up on NO Xplode if you want.

-Ladies, if you’re put off by all the test from the bros, go to the Girls-Only Den.
+Ladies, if you’re put off by all the test from the bros, or the hippie dancing like a prick outside, go to the Girls-Only Den.
 It’s painted in soft, neutral colors to create an inviting environment of mutual respect and harmony among peers.

-Guys, if you’re put off by the estrogen from the girls, sorry there isn’t a men-only room.
-This isn’t a gay bar.
-But you can go to your room, where you can rent a Super Nintendo and/or old-school Nintendo, or an iPod that clips to your shirt.
-Or you can just chill out on the big soft bed by yourself, which is in fact a highly underrated thing to do while tripping balls.
+Guys sorry there isn’t a men-only room.
+Gays are welcome but this isn’t a gay bar.
+You can go to your room and chill out on the big soft bed by yourself, which is in fact a highly underrated thing to do while tripping balls.

-We have a big yard if you want to go outside for some fresh air.
-There are a few trees and some grass which, take it from me, ain’t cheap to maintain in this desert.
-It’s walled in so nothing dodgy lurks beyond, neither animals nor scary Peruvians jaded by an impoverished childhood and parental mistreatment.
+Go outside for some fresh air, don’t mind the dickhead with glowsticks.
+The yard is walled in so nothing dodgy lurks beyond, neither animals nor scary Peruvians jaded by an impoverished childhood and parental mistreatment.
 So take it easy, kick your shoes off and walk around barefoot.
 Be one with nature.
-Just ignore the dickhead dancing with the glow-sticks.

-The beach is a 30-minute walk from the hotel, and we organize group trips every morning at 10 a.m.
+The beach is a 20-minute walk away, and we organize group trips every morning at 10 a.m.
 Better to go with us, we don’t recommend going to the beach at night while tripping balls.
-Not that it’s dangerous or you’ll drown, but you’ll probably get lost.
+Not that it’s dangerous, but you may get lost.

 Want to stay for more than one night?
 No problem.
 Every day we organize day trips around the city.
 No need to figure out where to go or how to get there, just jump in our shuttle van.
 Mondays, Wednesdays and Fridays we go to La Punta; Tuesdays, Thursdays and Saturdays we watch the birds at Pantanos de Villa and Sundays we take it easy at the Malecon.
 All great spots to burn one according to Expat Chronicles.

 Sound too good to be true?
-Book now for just $150 per night, which includes two ayahuasca servings at the bar per night.
+Book now for just $500 per night, which includes two ayahuasca servings at the bar per night.
 Private rooms only, each one comes with a TV and Wifi.
-And don’t email asking for a discount.
-You can save money by flying off to the jungle and sleeping in a hut.
-You’re paying extra for the comfort we provide, as well as the promise not to subject you to any quasi-religious or spiritual preaching at all.
+Don’t email asking for a discount.
+You’re better off taking a bus to the jungle and sleeping in a hut.
+You’re paying extra for the comfort we provide, as well as the promise not to subject you to any quasi-scientific or religious preaching at all.
 Zero, zip, nada!
 How much is that worth?
 You’re welcome.

 Just get high, have a blast and get out.
 Go back to your non-addict, non-tramautized life, wherever it is.